Cubelrti/sm-crypto-wasm/README.md

 It is **strongly recommended** to use secure random number generation for security.
 We provide a shim for `getRandomValues` for unsupported platforms using `Math.random()` to prevent panicking by default, but it is not secure enough for any production use.
 A warning will be printed if you don't securely seed the random number generator.

-Internally we use `ChaCha` cipher for random number generation, which is secure enough for most cases.
+Internally we use `ChaCha8` cipher for random number generation, which is secure enough for most cases.
 But for security, the seed should be generated from a secure source and contain enough entropy.

 ## Performance